Rhizomatica/mercury-qt/README.md

 After running `python3 app.py`, a GUI window will appear.
 This application is designed to:

-  * **Receive UDP Messages**: It will listen for incoming UDP datagrams on a specified port (e.g., `12345`).
+  * **Receive UDP Messages**: It will listen for incoming UDP datagrams from Mercury on a specified port (e.g., `12345`).
 Any received messages will be displayed within the GUI.
-  * **Send UDP Messages**: The GUI will likely provide an input field and a button to compose and send UDP messages to a target IP address and port.
+  * **Send UDP Messages**: The GUI will provide an input field and a button to compose and send UDP messages to the Mercury system.

 **Note**: For the application to function correctly, ensure that no other process is using the same UDP port that this application is configured to listen on.